Russell-Nesbitt/probeStartTree/README.md

 ![Tree](https://github.com/Russell-Nesbitt/probeStartTree/assets/96993918/0b78c037-eee6-479e-a26f-7b6329809bf9)

-This mod was made out of a desire to provide an unmanned start focused tech tree that was otherwise as similar as possible to the vanilla tree.
+This mod was made out of a desire to provide an unmanned focused tech tree that was otherwise as similar as possible to the vanilla tree.

 All vanilla tech tree nodes have been retained, though several have been moved into more appropriate places in the tree.